shomeier/cmis-drive/README.md

-# CmisDrive
+# Cmis Drive

+Mount a CMIS repository into Finder.
 This is work in progress about how to mount a CMIS repository as FUSE Filesystem and using the FinderSync API to add context menus.
-Currently only Mac supported.
+Currently only Mac OS X supported.

 ## Prerequisites:
 <li> FUSE installed